ad-freiburg/ad-blog/content/post/project-qlever-improved-federated-queries/index.md

 ## Efficient Computation

-When we take a look at the analysis tree, we can see that the Service query has been joined with the rest of the query on the `?imdb_id` variable.
+When we take a look at the runtime information tree, we can see that the Service query has been joined with the rest of the query on the `?imdb_id` variable.

 <figure>
     <center>